First published November 2012. Updated 2019.

 Lift the Flap Bible by Sally Lloyd Jones

-This sweet Bible story is written by Sally Lloyd Jones (the same author of the Jesus Storybook Bible) and is great for interactive readers who love to lift flaps!
-Both Old and New Testament stories are included.
+This sweet Bible story book is written by Sally Lloyd Jones (the same author of the Jesus Storybook Bible) and is great for interactive readers who love to lift flaps!
+Both Old and New Testament bible stories are included.
 I would suggest this Bible for babies from 1-2 years.

 The Beginner’s Bible for Toddlers by Mission City Press Inc.

 This toddler Bible is written in more of a narrative form (unlike the poetry and actions that characterized the baby bibles).
 Your child will be able to recall some details from these stories and will begin to get a sense for the lessons each toddler Bible story teaches us.

 the Jesus Story Book Bible by Dennis G. Jones

 This children’s Bible story book is perfect for wiggly toddlers who love to look at the pictures.
 With only 1-2 sentences on each page, toddlers will enjoy learning about the Bible stories through pictures and short narrative.
 With the exception of the Creation story (which is amazingly illustrated) the illustrations are much more caricature-like than any of the other Bibles (which may or may not appeal to you and your child).
 I personally prefer the illustrations of the other Bibles, but I know that this will appeal to my boys.
 There are 24 stories in this Bible (10 Old Testament and 14 New Testament).
 I ordered this Bible for Little Brother for Christmas.
 We haven’t read it all together yet, but I did look through all of the stories and was really impressed how simple the content was while still capturing the essence of each story.